 The danger emerges when a hacker discovers the rainbow table used to encrypt the passwords stored in a database.
 All the attacker needs to do is use the rainbow table to crack all the passwords in storage.

-How to Prevent a Rainbow Table Attack
+How Can a Rainbow Table Attack Be Prevented?

 Experts believe that the most effective way of combating rainbow table attacks is password salting.
 The process involves adding “salt” or random data to encrypt a password.
 That way, each hash becomes unique for each user.
 Even reused passwords are safer from hacking since each has additional random data sprinkled in.
 So, even if a hacker knows the key to decrypt the rainbow table, the hashes would not match.